A combination of hormonal and metabolic differences makes losing weight more difficult for women than for men.

 - Free-range and grass-fed meat

-Research shows that eating lots of trans fats, refined carbohydrates and added sugar can affect fertility and female hormone balance, as progesterone, a hormone that regulates follicle development and parts of ovulation, decreases.
+Research shows that consuming lots of trans fats, refined carbohydrates, and added sugar can impair fertility and female hormone balance by decreasing progesterone, a hormone that regulates follicle development and part of the ovulation process.
 Alcohol is another known hormone disruptor.
-Studies of pre- and post-menopausal women have shown a general link between hot flashes and alcohol consumption.
+Studies of pre- and postmenopausal women have shown a general association between hot flashes and alcohol consumption.
 And one study showed that average salivary estradiol levels throughout the menstrual cycle were 18 percent higher in women who consumed more than 10 grams of alcohol per day than in women who consumed less than 10 grams of alcohol per day.
-To promote hormonal balance, you should limit your consumption of alcohol as well as beverages and foods with added sugar and processed carbohydrates, such as sodas, juices and most packaged foods.
+To promote hormonal balance, limit your consumption of alcohol, as well as beverages and foods with added sugar and processed carbohydrates, such as sodas, juices, and most packaged foods.

 There is a clear link between stress and weight gain.
-In a controlled study, participants who added mindfulness-based stress management to their eight-week weight loss program were able to significantly reduce their BMI (-3.1) compared to the control group (-1.7), even though they were only instructed to use the techniques once a week.
-The program included diaphragmatic breathing, progressive muscle relaxation and guided visualization.
-There's no magic number for how often or how long you should do these exercises, but one commonly cited study showed positive changes in emotion regulation and mood with just 13 minutes of meditation a day for eight weeks.
+In a controlled study, participants who supplemented their eight-week weight-loss program with mindfulness-based stress management significantly reduced their BMI (-3.1) compared to the control group (-1.7), even though they were only instructed in the techniques once a week.
+The program included diaphragmatic breathing, progressive muscle relaxation, and guided visualization.
+There's no magic number for how often or for how long you should perform these exercises, but one frequently cited study showed positive changes in emotion regulation and mood with just 13 minutes of meditation per day for eight weeks.

-The interplay of different hormones and metabolic health is extremely complicated, and if you're having trouble losing weight, it may be worth consulting a doctor who is trained in integrative and functional medicine.
-These doctors look at the whole person.
-They will look at: metabolic health, gut health, hormone levels, as well as diet, supplements, exercise and stress management.
+The interplay between various hormones and metabolic health is extremely complex, and if you're struggling to lose weight, it may be worthwhile to consult a doctor trained in integrative and functional medicine.
+These doctors look at the whole person, examining metabolic health, gut health, hormone levels, as well as diet, supplements, exercise, and stress management.

-6. control your weight in a healthy way with Hello Inside.
+6. Control your weight the healthy way with Hello Inside.

-The best way to understand how your diet and behavior affect your metabolic health - and your weight - is to use a continuous glucose meter and an app like Hello Inside to help you understand your data.
+The best way to understand how your diet and behavior affect your metabolic health—and your weight—is with a continuous glucose monitor and an app like Hello Inside to help you understand your data.